opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.Xor(src1, src2, dst, mask=None)-> None
 .. ocv:pyoldfunction:: cv.XorS(src, value, dst, mask=None)-> None

-    :param src1: First source array or a scalar.
+    :param src1: first input array or a scalar.

-    :param src2: Second source array or a scalar.
+    :param src2: second input array or a scalar.

-    :param dst: Destination array that has the same size and type as the input array(s).
+    :param dst: output array that has the same size and type as the input arrays.

-    :param mask: Optional operation mask, 8-bit single channel array, that specifies elements of the destination array to be changed.
+    :param mask: optional operation mask, 8-bit single channel array, that specifies elements of the destination array to be changed.

-The function computes the per-element bit-wise logical "exclusive-or" operation for:
+The function calculates the per-element bit-wise logical "exclusive-or" operation for:

  *
     Two arrays when ``src1`` and ``src2`` have the same size: